 The real trick of gravitas is to be seen as credible enough in your expert area but not to take yourself too seriously.
 Try to think of it as ‘being human’.

-So without further ado, here are my top 7 tips for having gravitas:
+My top 7 tips for having gravitas

 - Be aware of how you respond to questions/comments from your audience and prepare for those, especially where those responses aren’t naturally calm and controlled.
 Prepare to be honest when you don’t know!